-A cryptocurrency wallet is a secure digital wallet used to store, send, and receive digital currency like Bitcoin.
+Understanding How a Cryptocurrency Wallet Works A cryptocurrency wallet is a secure digital wallet used to store, send, and receive digital currency like Bitcoin.
 Most coins have an official wallet or a few officially recommended third party wallets.
 In order to use any cryptocurrency you will need to use a cryptocurrency wallet.
-Below we discuss how digital wallets work and give some . . . read more
+Below we discuss how . . . read more

 Learn everything you need to know about mining Litecoin in 30 minutes or less.